Academic - Design Academic - Engineering Academic - LAS Media Production Music & Performing Arts Special Interest Programming

 Description of Special Events

 Game Jams - At least once a semester, we host a 48-hour event where members create video games from scratch.
 Members can work alone or in groups, and can team up before or during the event.
 Prizes are awarded for various judging categories.
-Game jams are great opportunities for students to put aside their schoolwork and focus on game development for a weekend.
-Game jams are also a good way to strengthen a student’s portfolio with new projects.
+Game Jams are great opportunities for students to put aside their schoolwork and focus on game development for a weekend.
+Game Jams are also a good way to strengthen a student’s portfolio with new projects!